RojhatToptamus/ERC20-With-DAO-Timelock/README.md

-# Basic ERC20 Token Contract with a Governor and Timelock Contract
+# Basic ERC20 Token Contract with a Governor Contract(Without a Timelock Controller Contract)
+This project has a basic ERC20 Contract which can be governed by the Governor Contract.
+Please check RojhatToptamus/ERC20-With-DAO repository for the version without a Timelock Controller.

+Used Technologies
+Solidity, Hardat, Ether.js, Openzeppelin

+Note: These codes may have some vulnerabilities so please use them on your own responsibility and do not deploy them to the main network!

 ```shell
 npx hardhat test // this command will run the test tasks which are in the test/governor-test file

 ```
-To use a test or main network add the network in hardhat config file.